ocean-oss/ocean-cli/README.md

 # Ocean CLI

-This is a development version of the CLI based on shell scripts.
+This is a development version of Ocean CLI based on shell scripts.
+It uses an official beta API.

-## Setup
+## Install and Setup

+To install Ocean CLI:

 ```shell
 git clone git@github.com:ocean-oss/ocean-cli.git